Plant Material in Soap

 With the explosive growth of natural and organic soaps, makers are always looking for something new or innovative to differentiate their products.
 A common practice is the addition of plant material.
+But what happens when you use botanical matter in soap?

 Soap with real lavender buds on top, loose oatmeal, and dried plant matter are rather common and can be found at most festivals and craft shows.
-Few makers use real plant matter in the body of a soap.
+Few makers use real botanical matter in the body of a soap.
 It is a challenge and the risk of spoilage can be high if certain precautions are not taken.

 Water is the problem.
 Water is the birthplace for bacteria and opens the door to spoilage.
 Live plant matter contains water.
 So in terms of flower petals, coffee grounds and other plants incorporated for an exfoliating effect, the additions must be BONE dry.
 Live petals, needles, seeds etc. contain water and will allow rot to start inside the soap.
 Preservatives do not solve the problem and are problematic in many other ways.
 We don’t want synthetics in “natural” soap.
 If made properly, no preservatives are needed in soap.
 Proper cure time is critical for all cold process soap.